katelylynn/bcit4537-termproject/README.md

 - [X] show APIs stats
 - [X] After the admin logs in, admin shall see the list of all endpoints and their corresponding stats ( how many times each end point served requests etc)  and users and their API consumption
 - [ ] Stats for each of the 8 endpoints ( how many times each endpoint served requests) in tabular format.
 (Kate)
+  - [ ] Create endpoints on router startup
 - [X] Break down of API usages/consumption stats for each user